 - Must file suit within one (1) year of when payment was due.

 If you work in Idaho, these lien laws are your business’s best friend.
 Put them into practice to protect your right to payment.
-If you are still in need of Idaho’s construction lien and bond forms, consider purchasing the required materials from us!
+To ensure you have a great grasp on the Idaho Lien Laws, tune into this episode of The Quit Getting Screwed Construction Podcast.
 If you want someone else to take care of filing your lien or bond claim, and do it the right way, contact an experienced Idaho lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Nobody should work for free.
 Your lien rights are in place to make sure you don’t have to.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,